mindbuttergold/github-actions-reusable-workflows/documentation/semver-release/README.md

 ## Usage

-- The workflow must be triggered by a push to the `main` branch
+- The workflow must be triggered on `push` to the default branch
-- It is strongly recommended to only use squash merging, and to use this workflow in conjunction with the [validate-pr-title workflow](../validate-pr-title/).
+- It is strongly recommended to only use squash merging, and to use this workflow in conjunction with a conventional commit PR title check.

 ### Required Permissions